SKILup Day: Continuous Testing Highlights

 Niladri Choudhuri’s session, “Continuous Security Testing – Mandatory for DevSecOps” examined continuous security testing and why it should be a part of the core testing strategy.
 Many people overlook continuous security testing, but Choudhuri shared that security testing is incredibly important.
 “We want to choose when to fail so that we can catch things faster,” said Choudhuri.
 He added that because Continuous Delivery requires Continuous Testing, our current security testing approach and tools are not suitable for continuous security testing.
 Security needs to be an integral part of business strategy, and the IT enterprise needs to continue to prioritize security.

 Cedric Ziel tackled the important topic of supporting your engineers in a high-speed environment during his session.
 He discussed a key set of measures for QA teams to enable specialized engineers.
 “The complexity that is involved with modern infrastructure with modern applications will only ever go up,” said Ziel.
 He shared that you can reduce the complexity that engineers have to deal with by providing them insights into infrastructure, technology insights, product overview, bottlenecks, and verification.

 The future of Continuous Testing is…

-Wolfgang Platz’s session, “Enterprise Continuous Testing: Current Challenges and Future Trends”, dove into the future of Continuous Testing in the enterprise.
-While we continue to understand and expand continuous testing practices, we need to “build automation for the integration and for the system integration tests.”
+Wolfgang Platz’s session, “Enterprise Continuous Testing: Current Challenges and Future Trends”, indicated that while we continue to understand and expand continuous testing practices, we need to “build automation for the integration and for the system integration tests.”
 Want to know more about the sessions?
 For a quick recap of each, check out the sketches below.
 You can also view the videos and download the slide decks by viewing the DevSecOps SKILup Day on-demand.